m1k1o/neko/webpage/docs/configuration/authentication.md

 ```
 :::

-## Cookies
+## Cookies {#session.cookie}

 The authentication between the client and the server can be done using cookies or the `Authorization` header.
-The cookies are used by default, but you can disable them by setting the `session.cookie.enabled` to `false`.
+The cookies are used by default, but you can disable them by setting the <Opt id="session.cookie.enabled" /> to `false`.

 :::warning
 If you disable the cookies, the token will be sent to the client in the login response and saved in local storage.
 This is less secure than using cookies, as the token **can be stolen using XSS attacks**.
 Therefore, it is recommended to use cookies.